chof747/chof747.github.io/_posts/2023-10-07-ir-power-reader.markdown

 However as mentioned already, I have my home automation solution built on HomeAssistant and ESPHome, so naturally I was looking for a solution that was based on an ESPHome firmware and was able to read the smart meter messages from my particular smart meter.
 And this involved several steps:

+1. Understanding the format of the data telegrams
+2. Decrypting the content which contains the data of the meter
+3. Parsing the decrypted telegram
+4. Implement a proper CRC checking to ensure data integrity of the transmitted data
+5. Wrapping everything into an ESPHome component and its sensors

 # Setting up the Meter